Basel-BaderEddin/Basel-BaderEddin/README.md

 - 💻 Currently learning all kinds of technologies from full stack to low level languages.
 - 🇸🇾 I am originally syrian with circassian ancestry.
 - 🌱 Keen to explore all kinds of technologies
-- 🧪 I dream of one day hopefully becoming a prominent researcher
+- 🧪 I dream of one day hopefully becoming a prominent researcher in as many fields as I could dip my hands in

 # 📧 Get in touch